National Prosecuting Authority

-The National Prosecution Authority (NPA) is the agency of the South African government responsible for state prosecutions.
-Under Section 179 of the Constitution and the National Prosecuting Authority Act of 1998, which established the NPA in 1998, the NPA has the power to institute criminal proceedings on behalf of the state and to carry out any necessary functions incidental to institution of criminal proceedings.
+The National Prosecuting Authority (NPA) is the agency of the South African Government responsible for state prosecutions.
+Under Section 179 of the South African Constitution and the National Prosecuting Authority Act of 1998, which established the NPA in 1998, the NPA has the power to institute criminal proceedings on behalf of the state and to carry out any necessary functions incidental to institution of criminal proceedings.
 The NPA is accountable to Parliament, and final responsibility over it lies with the Minister of Justice and Correctional Services.

 Structure

 On a national level, the NPA is headed by the National Director of Public Prosecutions (NDPP).
 The NDPP is appointed by the President of South Africa for a term of 10 years.

 The NDPP is supported by a chief executive officer, a position which was filled by Marion Sparg from 2000 to 2007, and by four Deputy National Directors of Public Prosecutions.
 At the national level, there are also four Special Directors and an Investigating Director.
 Every seat of the High Court of South Africa is served by a Director of Public Prosecutions (DPP), who acts as the prosecution authority for that Court's jurisdictional area.